What is a Firewall? A Guide to Network Security and Safety

-Professional Certificate Program In CybersecurityExplore Program
+Advanced Executive Program in CybersecurityExplore Program

-What Is Firewall?
+What is Firewall?

-If you are wondering what is the firewall in computer, then here is your answer.
 Firewalls are network security products that monitor and filter internal or outgoing network traffic according to an organization's security policies.
 They are the wall between a private internal network and the public Internet.

 Similarly, property fencing protects your house and keeps trespassers at bay; firewalls, in their place, secure a computer network.
 Firewalls are network security systems that prevent unauthorized access to a network.
 They may be hardware or software units that filter the incoming and outgoing traffic within a private network according to rules to spot and prevent cyberattacks.

-Firewalls are vital to network security and are used in both enterprise and personal environments.
+Firewalls are vital to network security and are used in enterprise and personal environments.
 Most operating systems have basic built-in firewalls.
 However, protection using a third-party firewall application is well-implemented and liked.

 Get help in becoming an industry-ready professional by enrolling in a unique Advanced Executive Program in Cybersecurity.
 Get valuable insights from industry leaders and enhance your interview skills.
 Enroll TODAY!

-A Primer on Firewalls:
+A Primer on Firewalls

 Key Functions of Firewalls: